Telia Company: Denmark

+Telia Company sold its operations and network assets in Denmark to Norlys a.m.b.a.
+(Norlys) at an enterprise value of DKK 6.25 billion, on a cash and debt-free basis on 2 April 2024.

 Georgia

 From 2007 to 2018, Telia Company has owned 58.55% of the Geocell company, while Turkcell owns the remaining 41.45%.
 Since 2018 Silknet bought full part of Geocell.

+Sri Lanka

+From 1996 to 2010, Telia Company has owned 100% of SUNTEL Ltd. Since 2010 Dialog Axiata bought full part of Suntel.

 Kazakhstan

 Telia Company operated in Kazakhstan under the brand Kcell.
 From 21 December 2018, Kcell sold to Kazakhtelecom.

 Moldova

 In February 2020, Telia Company agreed to sell its 100% holding in Moldcell to CG Cell Technologies DAC, for a transaction price of US$31.5 million.

 Nepal

 TeliaSonera owned a majority stake in Ncell, the largest mobile operator in Nepal with US$16.2 billion operating income.
 On 21 December 2015, TeliaSonera announced its exit from Ncell, selling its 60.4 percent of the shares to Malaysian telecommunications group Axiata.
 TeliaSonera exited Nepal without settling billions of Capital Gains Tax owed to Nepalese government.

 Russia

 Telia Company owned 25.2% of MegaFon, the second largest mobile phone operator in Russia.
 In October 2017, Telia Company agreed to sell their entire MegaFon stake for US$1 billion.